project-alice-assistant/docs/docs/skill-development/down-the-rabbit-hole.md

 ```

 ::: warning
-When you want to print stack traces when logging outside of the skill's class it might be required to provide
+When you want to print stack traces when logging outside the skill's class it might be required to provide
 a different depth for the stack trace to the Logger class, since the default depth of the stack trace is 4.
 ```python
 Logger(depth=6).logError('log message with stack trace')